Pallet collar

 A pallet collar is a type of wooden packaging that works together with a classic wooden pallet or custom pallets.

 The main difference in comparison to a normal wooden box is the possibility to collapse a pallet collar when not in use.
-As such pallet collars have helped solve a problem in logistics.
+As such, pallet collars have helped solve a problem in logistics.
 Pallet collars have increased in popularity worldwide in the past 20 years, with approximately 20,000,000 new collars manufactured each year worldwide.

 Each of the pallet collars is stacked on one another to form a box type of packing, but because of the convenient design they provide several important benefits that have high value in the storage and transportation industry.

 Overview

-To provide better transportation opportunities for more types of products, pallet collars were introduced to the market and followed the increased use of classic wooden pallets as a result of the growing popularity of containerized transportation on sea and land.
+With the growing popularity of containerized transportation by sea and land, there was an increased use of classic wooden pallets.
+To enhance transportation options for a wider range of products, pallet collars were introduced.

 Design

-A single pallet collar consists of four or six wooden boards (plastic boards can also used) and four or six metallic hinges that are used to hold the boards together.
+A single pallet collar consists of four or six wooden boards (plastic boards can also be used) and four or six metallic hinges that are used to hold the boards together.
 These hinges allow every pallet collar to collapse in order to save space, which is the main difference between it and other boxes.

 Pallet collars work together with classic and different types of pallets.

 Benefits of pallet collars

-When quality pallet collars are used in the right way it is possible to optimise space in both warehouses and when they are transported.
+When quality pallet collars are used in the right way it is possible to optimise space both in warehouses and when they are transported.
 They provide fast and easy handling and assembling.
 Also, the access to the goods that are stored is ensured to be faster and easier.

 When pallet collars are not used and there are no products in this packaging it is possible to collapse them.
 In comparison to wooden boxes, these save up to more than 80% of space.

 Different types of products can be stored on pallets without the pallet collars, but they are still used in order to ensure safe multi-level both shelf and non-shelf storage which ensures warehouse optimisation.

 Using pallet collars make it possible to store more types of products on pallets which would usually be stored in classic wooden boxes.
 For example, different friable products can be stored when a customised pallet is used.

 Downsides of pallet collars

-If older or lower quality pallet collars are used for heavy and/or multiple objects can break.and can lead to injury such as splinters.
+If older or lower quality, pallet collars that are used for heavy and/or multiple objects can break which can lead to injury such as splinters.

-And since most are made out of wood,they can be water damaged or get worn out very quickly if used for transporting heavy objects.
+And since most are made out of wood, they can be water damaged or get worn out very quickly if used for transporting heavy objects.

-Pallet collars construction
+Pallet collar construction

-It also ensures the usage of pallet collars that differ in heights and sizes in order to adjust the needed capacity of every individual packaging.
+The way pallet collars are constructed ensures pallet collars that differ in heights and sizes in order can be used to adjust the needed capacity for different packaging needs.